chaucerbao/suplex/README.md

 ```

 ## Quick Start
-Create your own models and stores that extend the Suplex `Model` and `Store`.
+Create your own models and stores, then attach Suplex

 ```
-import { Model, Store } from 'suplex'
+import Suplex from 'suplex'

-// Start by defining a model for your resource, let's make a User model class User extends Model {
+// Start by defining a model
+class User {
+  id: 0
   name: ''
   email: ''
 }

-// Then create a store to manage your models class UserStore extends Store {
+// Then, create a store to manage those models class UserStore {
-  // Tell the store about the model it's responsible for Model = User

-  // Let's make an array to hold all the users
-  all: []

-  // This will fetch an array of users from some API async getAll() {
-    // Call the API
-    const response = await this._fetch('http://jsonplaceholder.typicode.com/users')

-    // Load each object returned into User models, and store it in the `all` array this.all = this._map(response.body)
+  suplex: any

+  constructor() {
+    this.suplex = suplex(User, 'id')
   }

+  // Let's make an array to hold all the users all = []

+  // And a function to fetch a list of users from some API async fetchAll() {
+    const response = await this.suplex.fetch('http://jsonplaceholder.typicode.com/users')
+    this.all = this.suplex.load(response.body)
   }

-// Now that you've defined your model and store, let's use them!
-// Create an object to hold all your stores const stores = {}

-// Load it with all the stores you want Object.assign(stores, {
-  userStore: new UserStore(stores)
-  // ...
-})

-// Finally, you can access your data anywhere through your `stores` object! async function start() {
-  await stores.userStore.getAll()

-  console.log(stores.userStore.all)
 }

-start()
+// Now, use it!
+const userStore = new UserStore()

+await userStore.fetchAll()

+console.log(userStore.all)
 ```

 ## Usage

-### Model methods
-update(props)
-Updates properties inside the model.
-Only properties that are defined in the model will be updated.
-Extra properties are ignored.

-### Store methods
+Suplex(Store, [Model, keyProp])

-_load(key, [props])
+get(id, [props])
-Get a model from the store's internal cache, and update its properties.
-If no model is found with the `key`, a new model is created.
+Retrieves (creates if necessary) a model from the store's internal cache, and update its properties.

-_map(collection, [transform])
+load(collection, [transform])
-Loops over a JSON array of objects, loading each object in the store's internal cache.
+Loops over an array of objects, injecting each object into a model and caching it.
 If a `transform` callback is provided, each object will be run through the callback before being loaded into a model.
-This is useful if you need to process the JSON from an API before consuming it in your model (e.g. rename properties, filter values).
+This is useful if you need to process a JSON response from an API before consuming it (e.g. rename properties, filter values).

-_fetch(request)
+fetch(request)
 Makes an API call and returns the response.
-If it detects a duplicate API call before the first one completes, it will throw an error.
+If there's a duplicate request while the first one is still pending, an error is thrown.